michaelreneer/michaelreneer.github.io/content/website/hello-world.markdown

 Date: 2012-12-9
 Tags: blog, pelican
 Subtitle: bored + learning python = a blog + pelican
-Summary: I have recently begun working professionally with Python and decided
-         in order to truly have any fun, I needed to dive in with some of my free time.
-For a while I have been interested in starting a blog.
-         Being more keen on static site generation then WordPress configuration

 I have recently begun working professionally with [Python][] and decided in order to truly have any *fun*, I needed to dive in with some of my free time.